ENDE

 Key Takeaways for L2TP VPN on Mac

-• Always verify your gateway settings before configuring VPN Tracker
+• Verify your gateway settings before you configure VPN Tracker

-• Test connections from external networks for accurate results
+• Test from an external network for accurate results

-• Keep both macOS and VPN Tracker updated for optimal compatibility
+• Keep macOS and VPN Tracker updated for best compatibility

-• Document your working configuration for future reference
+• Document your final L2TP VPN on Mac configuration for future reference

 Start using L2TP VPN on Mac today